ebi-uniprot/uniprot-website/spec.md

 ## 12. Review follow-ups (post-completion, 2026-05-21)

-A best-practices review of the shipped implementation found six items where the abstraction leaked or a workaround substitutes for a root-cause fix.
+A best-practices review of the shipped implementation found eight items where the abstraction leaked or a workaround substitutes for a root-cause fix.
 The feature meets the §1 objective (always-UniParc data + precomputed-else-UniFire), so none of these block it — but they are the difference between "works" and "won't quietly rot".
-Resolve them before treating the work as complete.
-Ordered by priority; check off as done.
+All eight are now resolved (see the per-item done-notes).

+The corpus figures throughout §12 were re-validated on 2026-05-22 against the full **985 UniFire + 947 precomputed** download set via `transformer-gap/corpusValidation.ts` — a re-runnable Jest check that converts every downloaded entry through the real pipeline (`uniFireToUniProtkbConverter` / `precomputedToUniProtkbConverter` → `uniProtKbConverter`).
+Every entry converts with zero failures.

 ### 12.1 — Fabricated accession leaks provenance into shared components — **HIGH** — ✅ DONE (2026-05-21)